 Note: If you purchased a fan support you should install it prior to installing the dome skylight (instructions are in hardware box).
+If you purchased the Power Dome opener please refer to the supplemental instructions in your hardware box.

 - 1. Lay a blanket or cardboard on the top cover to protect it when sliding the dome into position. - 2.
 Working from scaffolding or step ladder in the center of the yurt, toss a strong cord or rope to a helper outside the perimeter of the yurt and have them tie it to two of the eye bolts inside the dome. - 3.
 Have the person at the perimeter set the dome on the blanket or cardboard so you can pull the dome up the roof of the yurt to the center ring (using the cord) then remove the cord. - 4.
 Align the aluminum bracket on the dome skylight with the aluminum bracket on the center ring and attach the three springs to the eyebolts on the dome. - 5.
 Attach the dome opener (threaded chrome spindle) by removing the thumbscrew on the aluminum dome bracket and aligning the hole in the brass core of the spindle with the thumbscrew and securing the thumbscrew again.
-(See Diagram XXIII on page 33) The brass core will attach onto the thumbscrew between the two plastic spacers.
+(See Diagram XXIV on page 33) The brass core will attach onto the thumbscrew between the two plastic spacers.
 Make sure the inner brass core of the spindle is screwed all the way into the chrome portion. - 6.
 Loosen the bracket bolts on the center ring's aluminum bracket and align the holes in the chrome hub with these bolts.
 It is very important that the brass core remains all of the way inside the chrome spindle as you do this. - 7.
 Tighten the ring's bracket bolts so they hold the chrome hub in position.
-(See Diagrams XXII and XXIII) - 8.
-Crimp the ends of the springs closed with a pair of pliers so they don't pull off the eyebolts. - Attach the short safety cables to the eyebolts on the dome.
-(See Diagram XXIII) The safety cables will help hold the dome even if the wind stretches your springs.
+(See Diagrams XXIII and XXIV) - 8.
+Crimp the ends of the springs closed with a pair of pliers so they don't pull off the eyebolts. - 9.
+Attach the short safety cables to the eyebolts on the dome.
+(See Diagram XXIV) The safety cables will help hold the dome even if the wind stretches your springs.
 Note: Be sure to keep the dome closed when you leave the yurt or during high winds.